ElCodigoDominicano/ElCodigoDominicano.github.io/README.md

 ```markdown
 $> python SystemParser network4
 ```
-Above will have the program go into the directory /proc/sys/net/ipv4 and display<br>
+Above will have the program go into the directory /proc/sys/net/ipv4 and display all values found for each file,<br>
-all values found for each file (in this case the ipv4 setting / configuration where this program is ran)<br> and does the same for every subdirectory within it.
+(in this case the ipv4 setting/configuration) and does the same for every subdirectory within it.

 ```markdown
 cipso_cache_bucket_size =>               10